rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 		 sudo apt install default-jdk

-installed aarch64 OpenJDK 11.0.14, essentially the same default Java version available for the other Jetsons under Jetpack 4.N.
+initially installed aarch64 OpenJDK 11.0.14, essentially the same default Java version available for the other Jetsons under Jetpack 4.N.

 Prior tested Jetson AGX Xavier aarch64 builds of CLIPS(JNI), Clojure, and ImageJ were then simply copied to the AGX Orin ~/Home, and all the Java applications performed as expected when launched.